devloop01/todoit/README.md

 This will create the migrations and push them to the connected `local` or `production` database

 It's better to generate migrations and test locally before pushing the migrations.

+PS: sometimes vercel tries to use the generated cache and that results in build error you can disable new builds to use cache using  `VERCEL_FORCE_NO_BUILD_CACHE`, and setting this value to `1`